AmrKhalil97/AmrKhalil97/README.md

-# Hi there, I'm Amr aka xebbino.  👋
+# Hi there, I'm Amr.  👋

 ## I'm a Mobile Software Engineer!!